FlexMeasures/flexmeasures/Readme.md

 ![High-level overview of FlexMeasures as an EMS for energy flexibility apps, using plugins to fit a given use case](https://raw.githubusercontent.com/FlexMeasures/screenshots/main/architecture/overview-flexEMS.png)

+So why optimise the schedules of flexible assets?
+Because planning ahead allows flexible assets to serve the whole system with their flexibility, e.g. by shifting energy consumption to other times.
+For the asset owners, this creates CO₂ savings but also monetary value (e.g. through self-consumption, dynamic tariffs and grid incentives).
+FlexMeasures thrives to be applicable in cases with multiple sources of value ("value stacking") and multiple types of assets (e.g. home/office/factory).

 As possible users, we see energy service companies (ESCOs) who want to build real-time apps & services around energy flexibility for their customers, or medium/large industrials who are looking for support in their internal digital tooling.
 However, even small companies and hobby projects might find FlexMeasures useful!

 ## How does FlexMeasures enable rapid development of energy flexibility apps?